Late-boomer/stream-engine-docs/docs/index.md

 ### Remarks

-The clock on the device and the clock on the system it is connected to may drift over time, and therefore they need to be periodically re-synchronized.
-In the default usage scenario, when regularly calling tobii_wait_for_callbacks(), this re-sychronization is handled automatically at a pre-determined interval.
+The clock on the device and the clock on the system it is connected to may drift over time, and therefore they need to be periodically synchronized.
+The system clock is used to generate timestamps for all streamed data and by tobii_system_clock.
+Only if either of these are of interest is it necessary to periodically synchronize, which is done by calling tobii_update_timesync every ~30 seconds.

-When not using tobii_wait_for_callbacks, and instead relying on only tobii_device_process_callbacks, it is necessary to re-synchronize manually, which is done by calling tobii_update_timesync every ~30 seconds.
+This operation is in its nature unreliable and may be subject to packet loss.

 *device* must be a pointer to a valid tobii_device_t instance as created by calling tobii_device_create or tobii_device_create_ex.